AllenNeuralDynamics/aind-data-transfer/README.md

 ```
 metadata_dir_force: Default is false.
 If true, the metadata in the metadata folder will be regarded as the source of truth vs. the metadata pulled from aind_metadata_service
 dry_run: Default is false.
 If set to true, it will perform a dry-run of the upload portion and not actually upload anything.
-compress_raw_data: Default is false.
+compress_raw_data: If experiment_type is ecephys, default is true.
+Else, default is false.
 If set to true, the data in the data_source path will be compressed into a zip file before being uploaded to S3.
 ```

 After creating the csv file, you can run through the jobs with